silvanasp/AST/README.md

 # Patching and labeling
 The Patching.py file contains the code for computing 16X16 patches from the original images (spectra) and its corresponding vectorization.
 Labels are also computed, and patches and labels are saved in the folder Patches.

+# Documentation
+The codes included in this repository where created following the guidelines in the papers included in this folder